 Writing $q$ as a Laurent polynomial in the indeterminate $s$, then it is of the form

 for some integers $m,n\geq 0$, where each $q_i\in R_{\ell}$ does not have $s$ appear in its reduced form (for each integer $i\in [0,n]$), and where $q_n$ is nonzero and $n$ is minimal (so $m$ is also minimal).
-If $m>0$, then the reduced form for $r=vt_{\rank(p)}-qp^2$ cannot be linear in $s$, as described in the previous paragraph.
-Thus $m=0$, and a similar argument shows that $n=1$.
-This forces $vt_{\rank(p)+1}=q_0p^2$, which is impossible since $p$ does not divide the left side. \end{proof}
+If $m>0$, then $s$ appears in the denominator of some prime factor of $r$.
+That factor must be a temporary prime by rank considerations (since the conjugate of $s$ is not allowed), which we already ruled out.
+Thus $m=0$, and since $s|r$ this forces $vt_{\rank(p)+1}=q_0p^2$, which is impossible since $p$ does not divide the left side. \end{proof}

 As already mentioned, $R_{\infty}$ is a UFD.
 We finally invert the unit primes and consider the new ring $R:=U_{\infty}^{-1}R_{\infty}$.
 This is a UFD where the primes of $R$ are exactly the associates (in $R$) of the elements in $S_{\infty}$ (i.e., the primes in $R_{\infty}$ that were not inverted).